richie5um/TextBar-Docs/TextBar-Live.md

 ## Introduction
 TextBar Live is a cloud-hosted service from which you can see all your TextBar items on a single web page.
 If you have, or manage, multiple Macs this is invaluable, especially if those Macs are remotely located (perhaps somewhere like [Macminicolo](https://macminicolo.net)).

+## Pricing

 TextBar Live is a paid subscription service.

-## Pricing
+Current prices are:

 * 1 device = $1 per month
 * 3 devices = $2 per month